sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 Firmware isn't firm because of where it is stored, but because of how hard it is to change as the hardware changes.

-_App-titude test:_ "Programmers who just concern themselves with getting their app to work are doing their products and employers a disservice.
+_App-titude test_: "Programmers who just concern themselves with getting their app to work are doing their products and employers a disservice.
 There is much more to programming than just getting an app to work."

 Make the embedded software testable outside of the target hardware.
 Use a hardware abstraction layer.
 It should be designed to fit the software's needs.
 Similarly, use an operating system abstraction layer.